 This approach through the front of the abdomen should only be used for large adrenal tumors (>12 cm, more than 5 inches) and those adrenal massses/tumors which are suspected or known to be malingnant (cancerous), especially if the tumor is invading surrounding structures such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava (IVC).
 Dr Carling only uses this standard trans-abdominal operation for these large, cancerous adrenal tumors.
 If your surgeon has planned to perform this operation and you have a small tumor (less than 3 cm) then you need to get a second opinion.
 This likely would only be done in this instance if your surgeon is not an expert at adrenal surgery and that is all he knows.

 #5) Open Thoraco-Abdominal Adrenalectomy.
-This approach allows the greatest exposure to the adrenal gland and all the surrounding structures and therefore is only used for the very largest adrenal tumors and masses.
-This approach entails making a large incision which traverses both the abdominal and thoracic (chest) cavities, including some the diaphragm which separates them.
-This large operation is reserved for only the largest and most malignant tumors of the adrenal gland in hopes of providing adequate exposure of the tumor and its blood supply to allow curative resection.
-This approach is primarily used for large tumors (>12 cm, 5 inches) and tumors which are suspected or known to be malignant, especially if they are invading surrounding structures such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava (IVC).
+This option allows the greatest exposure to the adrenal gland and all the surrounding structures and therefore is only used for the very largest adrenal tumors and masses.
+This technique entails making a large incision which traverses both the abdominal and thoracic (chest) cavities, including some the diaphragm that separates them.
+This large operation is reserved for only the largest and most malignant tumors of the adrenal gland in hopes of the providing adequate exposure of the tumor and its blood supply to allow curative resection.
+This approach is primarily used for large tumors (>12 cm, 5 inches) and tumors that are suspected or known to be malignant, especially if they are invading surrounding structures such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava (IVC).

 #6) Open Posterior Adrenalectomy.
 The posterior approach gains access to the adrenal gland through an incision in the back overlying the top of the kidney.
-This operation is now more of historical interest since the introduction of the Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA).
+This operation is now more of historical interest since the introduction of the Mini Back Scope Adrenalectomy (MBSA).

 #7) Open Retroperitoneal Adrenalectomy.
-The retroperitoneal approach combines the better tolerated advantages of the posterior approach with the greater exposure gained by the anterior trans-abdominal approach.
-This operation is now more of historical interest since the adoption of the Mini-Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA).
-This operation is out-dated and you should not have it.
-There are no scopes, but you get a large incision on your back.
+The retroperitoneal technique combines the advantages of the posterior approach with the greater exposure gained by the anterior trans-abdominal technique.
+This operation is now more of historical interest since the adoption of the Mini Back Scope Adrenalectomy (MBSA).
+This operation is outdated and you should not have it.
+There are no scopes, and you will have a large incision on your back.

 #8) Robotic (Robot-Assisted) Adrenalectomy.
 Robot adrenal surgery uses a surgical robot to expose and remove the adrenal gland.
 Robotic adrenal surgery started in about 2003 but it is NOT the preferred way to remove an adrenal tumor and was abandoned by all of the experts by 2010.
-This approach is similar to Laparoscopic Trans-Abdominal Adrenalectomy (LTA) and the Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA), except that the surgeon uses a robot to run the scopes and dissecting instruments instead of using these instruments with his/her hands.
-Again, the difference is that the surgeon has to rely on a robotic system (robot-assisted) approach.
-The reason the surgeon would use this technique it is usually due to inexperience with adrenal surgery, and not having performed enough minimally invasive adrenal operations; “scope-adrenalectomy”.
-Again, Robot Adrenalectomy is NOT the preferred way to perform adrenal surgery and very few people benefit from this.
+This approach is similar to laparoscopic trans-abdominal adrenalectomy (LTA) and the Mini Back Scope Adrenalectomy (MBSA), except that the surgeon uses a robot to run the scopes and dissecting instruments instead of using these instruments with his/her hands.
+Again, the difference is that the surgeon has to rely on a robotic system (robot-assisted) technique.
+Also, the incisions are significantly larger that with the Mini Back Scope Adrenalectomy (MBSA).
+The reason the surgeon would use this technique is usually due to inexperience with adrenal surgery, and not having performed enough minimally invasive adrenal operations; Mini Back Scope Adrenalectomy (MBSA).
+Also, robotic adrenalectomy often takes 3-5 h (5-10 times longer than Mini Back Scope Adrenalectomy; MBSA).
+Again, Robotic Adrenalectomy is NOT the preferred way to perform adrenal surgery and very few people benefit from this.

-It is possible that robotic surgical systems in the future will become significantly better, more minimalistic, become less expensive, and cumbersome without the current potential increased harm to the patient.
-Thus, the surgeons of the Carling adrenal center do not perform and do not endorse robot-assisted adrenalectomy.
+It is possible that robotic surgical systems in the future will become significantly better, more minimalistic, less expensive and cumbersome, without the current potential increased harm to the patient.
+Thus, the surgeons of the Carling Adrenal Center do not perform and do not endorse robot-assisted adrenalectomy.
 These operations are typically performed by general surgeons and urologists who use the robot to do other operations and they are simply adapting the robot to the adrenal operation.
 All of the high-volume adrenal surgery experts in the world abandoned robotic adrenal surgery over a decade ago.
 None of the high-volume experts perform robot adenal surgery.

 - The size of the tumor